Visiting Uvita Costa Rica

 Marino Ballena National Park

 Marino Ballena National Park encompasses nearly nine miles from Rio Morete to Punta Pinuela.
 And includes over 5000 sea hectares of protected area.
 It is famous for abundant sea life.
 Uvita Costa Rica offers one of the longest whale-watching seasons of any place in the world.
 From December to March and then again from mid-July thru October.
-The giant humpback whales make their way from their mating and feeding areas in the northern and southern hemispheres.
-All the way to the warm, tropical waters of Costa Rica.
+The giant humpback whales make their way to the warm, tropical waters of Costa Rica.
 The diverse nature of Marino Ballena National Park includes over seventy-five species of fish.
 Including sharks and dolphins and large populations of Olive Ridley, Leatherback and Green turtles.

 When you think about waterfalls in Costa Rica, you probably envision these huge, natural bathing pools in an idyllic setting.
 Very true!
 But what about one that is less about relaxation and more about adrenaline?
 The Uvita waterfall is a natural waterslide.
 You can climb to the top and slide down into the deep, serene pool at the bottom.